TSgthb/SQL_Projects/README.md

 - __Data Transformation & Analysis__: This includes the creation of derived columns, calculated metrics and aggregations to reshape and enrich the data, support analysis and derive insights to solve business problems.

 <p align="justify">
-The projects span a wide range of concepts, ranging from:
+The projects span a wide range of concepts, from data warehousing to EDA, covering:
 </p>

 - __Foundational Techniques__: Includes basic data exploration, string operations, conditional logic and date manipulations.